Geckospaniel/chess/README.md

 Usage is as simple as
 - Creating an instance of the Engine class
-- Using Engine::showMoves() to see valid moves of the given piece
+- Using Engine::legalMoves() to see valid moves of the given piece
 - Calling Engine::move() to move the given piece

 The Engine class doesn't handle user interaction.
 For an example on how to do that